Jiaminx7/Website/_pages/about.md

 ---

 <h2 id="publications">Publications</h2>
 <p>My journal and conference publications are listed below.
-For a brief summary of each work, please refer to the <a href="#projects">Projects</a> section on this page.</p>
+For a brief summary of each work, please refer to the <a href="#projects">Projects</a> section on this page.

 ## Journal
 - **Xu, J.**, Demirer, N., Pho, V., Tian, K., Zhang, H., Bhaidasna, K., Darbe, R. and Chen, D., 2024.
 Advancing real-time drilling trajectory prediction with an efficient nonlinear DDE model and online parameter estimation. *Geoenergy Science and Engineering, 238, p.212829.*